davinwang/histmap/README.md

    • Other UI/UX improvements

 4. Known Issues:
-   • Slider length doesn't match track dimensions
+   • Slider length doesn't match Thumb movement

-   • Map markers display with offset issues
+   • Markers on map display with offset issues

    • Additional bugs to be identified and resolved